f4exb/sdrangel/plugins/samplesource/hackrfinput/readme.md

   - Green square icon: device is running and can be stopped
   - Red square icon: an error occured.
 In the case the device was accidentally disconnected you may click on the icon, plug back in and start again.

-Please note that HackRF is a half duplex device so if you have the Tx open in another tab you have to stop it first before starting the Rx for it to work properly.
-In a similar manner you should stop the Rx before resuming the Tx.
+If you have the Tx open in another tab and it is running then it will be stopped automatically before the Rx starts.
+In a similar manner the Rx will be stopped before the Tx is started from the Tx tab.

-The settings on Tx or Rx tab are reapplied on start so provided the half duplex is handled correctly as stated above these settings can be considered independent.
+The settings on Rx or Tx tab are reapplied on start so these settings can be considered independent.

 <h4>1.3: Record</h4>